mserajnik/vmangos-deploy/README.md

   change the `--user` argument to reflect your user's UID and GID.
 This will cause the user in the container to use the same UID and GID and prevent permission issues on the bind mounts.
-If you are on Windows or macOS, you can ignore this (or even remove the `--user` argument altogether, if you want to)
+If you are on Windows or macOS, you can ignore this (or even remove the `--user` argument altogether, if you want to).
 - The Docker image must reflect the client version you want to extract the data from; see the table further above in the
   _[Adjusting the Docker Compose configuration](#adjusting-the-docker-compose-configuration)_
-  section
+  section.

 > [!IMPORTANT]
 > Extracting the data can take many hours (depending on your hardware).
 Some